THE POWER OF RHETORIC

 Thus rhetoric, it seems, is a producer of persuasion for belief, not for instruction in the matter of right and wrong.

-Gorgias has considerable trouble understanding and answering the question, but eventually he says that rhetoric is the art of persuasion.
-Socrates distinguishes two sorts of persuasion, and Gorgias says that rhetoric produces the kind that results in belief but not necessarily knowledge.
+Gorgias has considerable trouble understanding and answering, but eventually he says that rhetoric is the art of persuasion.
+Socrates distinguishes two sorts of persuasion, and Gorgias says that rhetoric produces the kind that results in belief but not knowledge.

-Given this understanding of rhetoric, it seems that ability in rhetoric cannot be the competency involved in living the good life.
-Rhetoric may be useful in satisfying desires, but it seems that it cannot be the competency involved in living the good life because it lacks the resources to distinguish desires that should be satisfied from those that should not be satisfied.
+Given this understanding of rhetoric, it seems that ability in rhetoric cannot be the competency involved in living a good life.
+Rhetoric may be useful in satisfying desires, but it cannot be the competency involved in living a good life because it lacks the resources to distinguish desires that should be satisfied from those that should not be satisfied.